-- the key determinants underpinning the fiscal forecast; - projections of the key fiscal aggregates, including: public sector current expenditure; public sector gross investment; public sector net investment; public sector current receipts; the current balance; public sector net borrowing; general government net borrowing; the central government net cash requirement; public sector net debt; general government gross debt; and any other aggregate or indicator as is required to judge progress or achievement against the Government's mandate for fiscal policy or is required for the purposes of the Government's European commitments, in particular the Stability and Growth Pact; - an analysis of the impact of the economic cycle on the key fiscal aggregates, including estimates of the cyclically-adjusted position; - an analysis of the risks surrounding the fiscal outlook; and - the OBR's assessment of whether the Government's fiscal policy is consistent with a greater than fifty per cent chance of achieving the fiscal mandate.
-Specifically: - alongside its Budget forecast, the OBR will make a formal judgement on whether the fiscal policy set at that Budget is consistent with a greater than fifty per cent chance of achieving the fiscal mandate, and - alongside its update forecast, the OBR will make an updated judgement on whether policy announced to that date remains consistent with a greater than fifty per cent chance of achieving the fiscal mandate.
+- the key determinants underpinning the fiscal forecast - projections of the key fiscal aggregates, including: public sector current expenditure; public sector gross investment; public sector net investment; public sector current receipts; the current balance; public sector net borrowing; cyclicallyadjusted public sector net borrowing; general government net borrowing; the central government net cash requirement; public sector net debt; public sector net debt excluding Bank of England; public sector net financial liabilities; general government gross debt; and any other aggregate or indicator as is required to judge progress or achievement against the government's mandate for fiscal policy or is required for the purposes of the government's European commitments, in particular the Stability and Growth Pact - an analysis of the impact of the economic cycle on the key fiscal aggregates, including estimates of the cyclically-adjusted position - an analysis of the risks surrounding the fiscal outlook - the OBR's assessment of whether the government's fiscal policy is consistent with a greater than 50% chance of achieving or exceeding the fiscal mandate.
+Specifically: - alongside its Budget forecast, the OBR will make a formal judgement on whether the fiscal policy set at that Budget is consistent with a greater than 50% chance of achieving or exceeding the fiscal mandate - alongside its update forecast, the OBR will make an updated judgement on whether policy announced to that date remains consistent with a greater than 50% chance of achieving or exceeding the fiscal mandate

 4.9 The OBR shall publish forecasts of the economy and public finances consistent with the forecast horizon set by the Chancellor of the Exchequer.
-The forecast horizon must be of sufficient length to enable the OBR to assess the Government's performance against the fiscal mandate and, in any event, will always be for a period of at least five financial years following the date of publication.
-For each of the forecasts, comparative figures of the key fiscal aggregates covering the previous two financial years are to be published.
+The forecast horizon must be of sufficient length to enable the OBR to assess the government's performance against the fiscal mandate and, in any event, will always be for a period of at least 5 financial years following the date of publication.
+For each of the forecasts, comparative figures of the key fiscal aggregates covering the previous 2 financial years are to be published.

-4.10 The OBR's published forecasts shall be based on all Government decisions and all other circumstances that may have a material impact on the fiscal outlook.
+4.10 The OBR's published forecasts shall be based on all government decisions and all other circumstances that may have a material impact on the fiscal outlook.
 In particular:

-- where the fiscal impact of these decisions and circumstances can be quantified with reasonable accuracy, the impact should be included in the published projections; and - where the fiscal impact of these decisions and circumstances cannot be quantified with reasonable accuracy, these impacts should be noted as specific fiscal risks.

-4.11 The Government is responsible for all policy decisions and for policy costings, i.e. quantifying the direct impact of policy decisions on the public finances.
-Subject to receiving sufficient information from the Treasury to do so, the OBR will provide independent scrutiny and certification of the Government's policy costings.
-The OBR will state whether it agrees or disagrees with the Government's costings, or whether it has been given insufficient time or information to reach a judgement.
+- where the fiscal impact of these decisions and circumstances can be quantified with reasonable accuracy, the impact should be included in the published projections - where the fiscal impact of these decisions and circumstances cannot be quantified with reasonable accuracy, these impacts should be noted as specific fiscal risks sufficient information from the Treasury to do so, the OBR will provide independent scrutiny and certification of the government's policy costings.
+The OBR will state whether it agrees or disagrees with the government's costings, or whether it has been given insufficient time or information to reach a judgement.
 The OBR will also determine any resultant impact of the policy on its economic forecast ahead of publication.